 Fixed wireless broadband internet relies on radio signals to transmit service.
 Like satellite, service plans can be fairly expensive for the speeds you get and are not always available in all areas.
 We did not have this service available to us, but if it is in your area you should definitely include it in your research.
 You can learn more here.

 Yes, really.
 If you’re really gung-ho about it and like to tinker, this is an option you can explore.
 There’s some information about it here, as well as info on other services (as well as a very colorful comments section).

-OTR Mobile is the company we are currently with.
-I originally found them in one of the off-grid groups I’m in on Facebook and decided to give them a shot.
-They operate on the AT&T network and deliver completely unlimited service for $60 a month with all taxes and fees included in that price.
+Around that time is when OTR Mobile came on the scene, so we switched.
+I originally found them in one of the off-grid groups I’m in on Facebook.
+They operated on the AT&T network and delivered completely unlimited service for $60 a month with all taxes and fees included in that price.
+UNTIL RECENTLY.

 How We Use Internet Off the Grid